 More Questions about Treatment?

 What Treatment Is Available for Personality Disorders?

 Anyone suffering from a personality disorder can benefit from treatment.
 Though it may be difficult for loved ones to convince them to take action, treatment may improve the life of that person as well as their family.
-At the Florida House Experience, we offer a comprehensive program to treat a patient’s unique needs.
+At FHE Health, we offer a comprehensive program to treat a patient’s unique needs.
 The classification of the disorder, along with its severity, plays a role in determining proper treatment.

 A mental health professional learns as much as they can about the condition and any foundation for it, such as a traumatic event that may have occurred.
 Then, during therapy sessions, the focus is on the feelings, thoughts, and moods you have.
 Behaviors are discussed, including why they happen.
 From here, the goal is to provide methods to manage the disorder and the stresses it causes in day-to-day life.

 This type of treatment for personality disorders can occur in individual sessions as well as group therapy.
 A variety of styles are available to meet the individual needs of the patient.
 Many people will also receive social skills training, a key area of focus in the success of this condition.

-Other treatments available at the Florida House Experience include deep brain stimulation therapy, computerized cognitive brain training and electrical nerve stimulation therapy, among others.
+Other treatments available at FHE Health include deep brain stimulation therapy, computerized cognitive brain training and electrical nerve stimulation therapy, among others.